The allocation of Pupil Premium Funding

 at Hartsfield School

 Although the Department for Education inform us that it is up to the school to decide how Pupil Premium is used, we are very open to discussions with and suggestions from parents as to how we spend this funding for each child who is eligible.
 We ask that parents have a confidential conversation with the Headteacher, Mrs Smith, e.g. if they would like the money to support school trips.
-Research tell us that sometimes these pupils do not make the same good progress as their peers- we do all we can to prevent this and monitor this carefully.
-We will put actions into place at school to support your children (see our action plan) but would like parent imput on this.
-Ask us: Are my children/Is my child making as much progress as their peers?
-If the answer is 'no' then we all need to talk and make plans to improve this.
+Research tell us that sometimes these pupils do not make the same good progress as their peers - we do all we can to prevent this happening, and we monitor this carefully.
+We will put actions into place at school to support your children (see our action plan) but would like parent input on this.

 We always aim to be entirely confidential as to which children are in receipt of pupil premium and staff are only aware on a “need to know” basis.
 We respect your privacy.
 We use the funding to raise attainment and maximise progress for pupils and to support their emotional, social and individual needs.